 More Information: Contact email@example.com

-During this COVID-19 shelter-in-place, all of our counselors are providing tele-therapy services.
+During COVID-19, all of our counselors are providing tele-therapy services.
 BCC is also accepting new clients!
 We are also able to handle in-person sessions while practicing physical social distancing.
+If you are having suicidal thoughts, please call 911 or the suicide hotline at 1-800-SUICIDE (784-2433)

 2407 Dana St, Berkeley, CA 94704, US